Fabiola-I/Multipurpose-Flight-Controller-/README.md

 Integrates sensors & communication modules

-Is easy to program and expand
+It is easy to program and expand

 💡 Our Solution